 With this, you will be able to make the best selections for your space.
 Do your research before you head out to buy anything, check out a variety of reputable local garden centers or floral shops, and talk to the staff.
 They can usually make excellent suggestions if you know the direction your windows face and the size and space and will tell you the common and botanical names, and maintenance requirements.

 The maidenhair fern above will dry out quickly and make you feel like a failure if you can’t give it daily attention.
 Alternately, the ZZ Palm or Snake plant below both require low light and maintenance to thrive.

 The ZZ Palm: above great for low light: image via James Saper

 Sansevieria or snake plant image via Gardenista

 Plant maintenance and troubleshooting

 The biggest mistake people make with houseplants is overwatering (I worked in the tropical greenhouse of a local garden center).
-Genearally speaking, let plants dry out completely before watering again deeply (some exceptions, like ferns).
+Generally speaking, let plants dry out completely before watering again deeply (some exceptions, like ferns).
 Potted plants are more quickly depleted of nutrients, so re-pot every 2 years using an appropriate potting mix with a slow-release fertilizer in it or sprinkle a little slow-release once or twice a year (see package for the rate of use).
-Otherwise, fertilize according to a regular schedule when you water, prune out dead leaves and sections, and keep an eye out for pests.
+Otherwise, fertilize according to a regular schedule when you water, prune out dead leaves and sections and keep an eye out for pests.
 If you spot something moving, take a good picture and look up pests online or take the plant/photo back to your local garden center for help.